ros2/spdlog_vendor/QUALITY_DECLARATION.md

 ## Testing [4]

 `spdlog_vendor` is a package providing solely CMake files and therefore does not require feature/API tests and has no coverage or performance requirements.

+### Feature Testing [4.i]

+`spdlog` has some tests included in the Github repository.
+It can be compiled using a CMake argument `SPDLOG_BUILD_TESTS`. `spdlog_vendor` package importing the `spdlog dependency` is using a fixed version, in this case, the [1.6.1](https://github.com/gabime/spdlog/releases/tag/v1.6.1).
+For this reason tests will be stable during the time.

+### Public API Testing [4.ii]

+`spdlog` has some tests included in the Github repository.
+It can be compiled using a CMake argument `SPDLOG_BUILD_TESTS`. `spdlog_vendor` package importing the `spdlog dependency` is using a fixed version, in this case, the [1.6.1](https://github.com/gabime/spdlog/releases/tag/v1.6.1).
+ For this reason tests will be stable during the time.

+### Coverage [4.iii]

+Lastest code coverage can be found [here](https://ci.ros2.org/job/ci_linux_coverage/lastSuccessfulBuild/cobertura/). `spdlog_vendor` package importing the `spdlog dependency` is using a fixed version, in this case, the [1.6.1](https://github.com/gabime/spdlog/releases/tag/v1.6.1).
+For this reason coverage will be stable during the time.

+### Performance [4.iv]

+The `spdlog` package is benchmarked and the most recent test results can be found [here](http://build.ros2.org/view/Rci/job/Rci__benchmark_ubuntu_focal_amd64/BenchmarkTable/).
+It can be compiled using a CMake argument `DSPDLOG_BUILD_BENCH`. `spdlog_vendor` package importing the `spdlog dependency` is using a fixed version, in this case, the [1.6.1](https://github.com/gabime/spdlog/releases/tag/v1.6.1).
+For this reason performance will be stable during the time.

 ### Linters and Static Analysis [4.v]